 |For nearly fifty years, the demand for kosher-certified products has increased dramatically.
 Currently one of the hottest food trends, Kosher has become big business.
 Steady annual growth of the Kosher industry over the past two decades has led to an exponential rise in the numbers of products now available to the kosher consumer.
 The most recent Lubicom Marketing Consulting research data indicates that it has developed into a $12.5 billion industry for reasons explored below:

-The United States dominates global kosher sales, launching over 50% of all new kosher products available worldwide.
-In order to meet this demand, companies throughout the world are seeking kosher certification in order to expand their existing markets and enhance sales strategies.
+The United States dominates global kosher sales, launching the majority of all new kosher products available worldwide.
+To meet this demand, companies throughout the world are seeking kosher certification to expand their existing markets and enhance sales strategies.
 Many of these companies are choosing STAR-K Kosher Certification and are enjoying the marketing privileges this certification offers.
-The STAR-K symbol can open new marketing avenues never before realized.
+The STAR-K symbol can open new marketing avenues never realized.

 Who Buys Kosher?